yhw320/PanSyn/SchedulerScripts/README.txt

 Job Scheduling
 We recommend using a job scheduler to initiate the execution of commands on computation nodes in a cluster environment, including PBS, SLURM, and others.
 We have provided example scripts, "Pbs.sh" and "Slurm.sh", on the website (https://github.com/yhw320/PanSyn/tree/main/SchedulerScripts).

-Please note that the above examples provide a basic framework for PBS/SLURM scripts and may require appropriate modifications based on your cluster environment and job requirements.
+Please note that the above examples provide a basic framework for PBS/SLURM scripts and require appropriate modifications based on your cluster environment and job requirements.
 For more detailed information on PBS/SLURM scripts, refer to your cluster documentation or consult with your system administrator.

 To submit a script using PBS (Portable Batch System), you can follow these steps:
 1. Prepare a PBS script: